Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Intermediate_tutorial.md

 ## Chapter5 Buzzer
 ------------------
 **Curriculum question:**
 1. What is buzzer?
-2. What is MOS transistor?
-3. How do you use the tone() and notone() functions?
+2. How do you use the tone() and notone() functions?

 **Schematic diagram:**
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Intermediate_tutorial/76img.png)